Mousa Dembélé (Belgian footballer): Style of play and reception

-Having begun as a winger and played in that role until 2011, Dembélé primarily played as a central midfielder, but also operated as an attacking midfielder.
+Dembélé began his career as a winger before playing as a centre-forward during his time at Willem II.
+Upon joining AZ Alkmaar in 2006, manager Louis van Gaal recognized that his exceptional ball retention was better suited for a deeper role, transitioning him into a playmaking number 10.
+Despite arriving at Fulham in 2010 as a striker, he was permanently repurposed into a central midfielder by manager Martin Jol.
+From this position, he primarily operated as a central midfielder.
 He has been described as a footballer who is "big, powerful, technically gifted" and who has excellent "dribbling and passing abilities."
+His teammates frequently characterized this unique blend of physical strength and elegance, with some describing him as a "ballerina" and others as a "tank".
 His manager at Fulham, Martin Jol, said "Dembélé is probably the best player on the ball I've ever seen."
-Former midfielder Jermaine Jenas, a teammate of Dembélé's at Tottenham, praised his "passing ability", remarking that the Belgian is "very good technically", while also comparing him to a vacuum cleaner insofar as he "sucks in all the pressure and then releases the ball at the perfect time.
+Former Tottenham midfielder turned media pundit, Jermaine Jenas, praised his "passing ability", remarking that the Belgian is "very good technically", while also comparing him to a vacuum cleaner insofar as he "sucks in all the pressure and then releases the ball at the perfect time.
 If you try to get tight to him, he is strong enough to hold you off and has the ability to look at you and go past you in the blink of an eye.
 If you drop off him, he is happy too.
 He can sit deep in front of the back four and dictate the tempo from there".
+Jenas further added, "I can understand why Spurs boss Mauricio Pochettino praises him so much because, with Dembele in the team, the game goes as fast or as slow as he wants it to."

+"For me, in a 5-a-side, he's the best player in the world.
+So strong on the ball, you can never take it off him.
+Offensively and defensively [he's] one of the best."